i-love-flamingo/flamingo-carotene/modules/flamingo-carotene-webpack/README.md

 This module will build the webpack config at the config commands priority 0 with the webpack config object available in `config.webpack`.
 That means that the webpack config can be edited in two ways.

 1. By a config command handler with a priority between 0 and 100, that overrides entries of the webpack modules config.
 Every config made to `config.webpack` before priority 0 will be taken into account when creating the webpack config.

-1. By a config command handler with a priority lower than 0, that overrides entries of the webpack config.
+2. By a config command handler with a priority lower than 0, that overrides entries of the webpack config.
 Every config made to `config.webpackConfig` after priority 0 will be taken into account when running the webpack compiler by a command.

 Every webpack configuration that is supported by the used webpack version can be applied that way.

+The entry point is the file `index.js` inside the `config.paths.webpack.src` folder.

 ## How to configure